-- A. Upon recommendation of the employing Officer and approval of the Human Resources Director a former regular employee may be re-employed in the same class or position which they previously occupied, at the same placement on the range of the salary plan/grade as the range placement applicable at the time of termination, provided the individual was terminated in good standing. - B. Whenever a former regular employee is or has been re-employed within six (6) years after termination he/she may, on recommendation of the employing Officer and with the approval of the Human Resources Director and the County

-Executive Officer, be allowed the accrued sick leave not exceeding the amount thereof which was lost and to earn vacation at the rate at which he or she was earning at the time of termination.
-The anniversary date for range adjustment may be expressly fixed, subject to limitations as provided in this MOU to allow credit for all or a portion of the applicable period of service prior to said termination.

-- 1. The above change to Article VI, Section 3B does not result in a change to Article VIII, Section 1H which provides as follows: The term "continuous service" is as defined in the definition section above.
+- A. Upon recommendation of the employing Officer and approval of the Human Resources Director a former regular employee may be re-employed in the same class or position which they previously occupied, at the same placement on the range of the salary plan/grade as the range placement applicable at the time of termination, provided the individual was terminated in good standing. - B. Whenever a former regular employee is or has been re-employed within six (6) years after termination he/she may, on recommendation of the employing Officer and with the approval of the Human Resources Director and the County Executive Officer, be allowed the accrued sick leave not exceeding the amount thereof which was lost and to earn vacation at the rate at which he or she was earning at the time of termination.
+The anniversary date for range adjustment may be expressly fixed, subject to limitations as provided in this MOU to allow credit for all or a portion of the applicable period of service prior to said termination. - 1.
+The above change to Article VI, Section 3B does not result in a change to Article VIII, Section 1H which provides as follows: The term "continuous service" is as defined in the definition section above.
 An employee who leaves County employment for more than ninety (90) days and returns to the County would not have "continuous service" for purposes of this provision. - 2.
-If an employee who is rehired pursuant to Article VI, Section 3B was previously employed in the unit in an Offset (OS) classification (the same classification in which he/she left), he/she shall return to a non-OS classification and placed on the salary range at the rate the employee was earning when he/she left County employment. - C. Reemployment of Retired Persons.
+If an employee who is rehired pursuant to Article VI, Section 3B was previously employed in the unit in an Offset (OS) classification (the same classification in which he/she left), he/she shall return to a non-OS classification and placed on the salary range at the rate the employee was earning when he/she left County employment. - 3.
+If an employee who is rehired pursuant to Article VI, Section 3 B was employed by the County prior to October 26, 2017, he/she shall be treated as though he/she was an employee of the County prior to October 26, 2017 and will be subject to the first paragraph of Article V, Section 3F. - 4.
+For employees to be eligible for the agreement in the previous paragraph, they would have had to be employed in a classification in which they were receiving P.O.S.T.
+Certification Pay at the time they left County employment (i.e., the employee had an "A" or "B" following the classification title). - C. Reemployment of Retired Persons.
 An employee who is retired under the California Public Employees' Retirement System and who is receiving retirement benefits shall not be employed or reemployed in any position for compensation without the prior written approval of the Human Resources Director.
 Consistent with the requirements of the California Public Employees' Retirement System for discontinuance of retirement benefits, the retiree may be employed or reemployed.